saphanaacademy/sap-analytics-cloud-live-connections/README.md

 ![SAC_DataConnections](https://www.sapanalytics.cloud/wp-content/uploads/2018/12/SAC_DataConnections-1.2.png)

 In this series, we cover a live connection to SAP HANA using the Information Access (InA) Service.
 This service is exposed by SAP HANA XS (classic) and requires the following configuration before the connection can be established.
 1. Configure a public URL for the XS server.
-By deafult, XS is only accessible internally.
+By default, XS is only accessible internally.
 2. Certify the public URL.
 By default, the XS server (Web Dispatcher) uses only self-signed certificates.
 3. Grant the INA_ROLE to a user.
 By default, no user has this role granted.
 4. Enable and confgiure external access to the InA service.
 By default, CORS (Cross Origin Resource Sharing) is disabled.